The history of the Nevada state flag

 No other group or organization is more responsible for promoting and creating so many of our beautiful state flags than the National Society of the Daughters of the American Revolution.

-Nevada's first state flag was designed by Gov. John Sparks and Col. Harry Day in 1905.
-The blue color was the same color as the blue field of the American Flag, (Old Glory Blue) to depict Nevada's loyalty to the Union.
+Nevada’s first state flag was designed by Gov. John Sparks and Col. Harry Day in 1905.
+The blue color was the same color as the blue field of the American Flag, (Old Glory Blue) to depict Nevada’s loyalty to the Union.
 The 36 stars in the flag indicated we were the 36th State in the Union.
 The basic design of silver and gold refers to the large silver and gold resources of Nevada.
 The silver and gold flag was made by appliqué/sewing, hand painted or screen printed.
 No original is known to exist.

 The second Nevada flag was designed by Miss Clara Crisler, a Carson City educator, club woman, and historian, in 1915.
 Crisler’s design was an attempt at having a state flag more representative of Nevada.
 Using the State Seal as the main basis of the flag, it depicted a Nevada that embraced mining, industry, agriculture and its history.
 Like the first state flag of 1905, the background color would remain Old Glory Blue and have the 36 stars.
 The silver and gold colors of the stars referred to our large silver and gold resources.